 Art, Spanish, music, dance, physical education, and appreciating differences/civics are offered throughout every elementary year.
 Preprimary students have art and music integrated into each day.
 We also offer seasonal, optional after-school clubs.

 What are your school’s safety policies?
-What extra safety measures is your school taking during the COVID-19 pandemic?

 Who should parents contact for more information about your school?